exponea/exponea-android-sdk/Documentation/in-app-content-blocks.md

 val carouselView = Exponea.getInAppContentBlocksCarousel(
         context = activityContext,
         placeholderId = "example_content_block",
-        maxMessagesCount = 5,  // max count of visible content blocks; 0 for show all scrollDelay = 5 // delay in seconds between automatic scroll; 0 for no scroll )
+        maxMessagesCount = 5,  // max count of visible content blocks; 0 for show all; default value is 0 scrollDelay = 5 // delay in seconds between automatic scroll; 0 for no scroll; default value is 3 )
 ```